 And inappropriate or thoughtless body language can make clients feel uncomfortable, ignored and unimportant.

 When communicating with our salon clients every one of us uses a combination of:

 - Tone of voice

-- Body language and non verbal signs
+- Body language and non-verbal signs

-As you’d guess, the 3 elements are not of equal importance.
+And you guessed right – these 3 elements are not of equal importance.